d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 ## Visualize the Asynchronous Optimization Process

-Below we visualize how the learning curves of every trial evolves during the asynchronous optimization process.
-At any point in time there are as many trials running  concurrently as we have workers.
+Below we visualize how the learning curves of every trial evolve during the asynchronous optimization process.
+At any point in time, there are as many trials running concurrently as we have workers.
 Once a trial finishes, we immediately start the next trial, without waiting for the other trials to finish.
 Idle time of workers is reduced to a minimum with asynchronous scheduling.